ajgrande924/insight-project/NOTES.md

 be very valuable by mastering open source tools to help companies with vendor lock in give kube more than it can handle by oversubscription - best practices

+In an attemp to gather steady state metrics of the system...

+helm upgrade -f helm/postgres/values.yaml pg stable/postgres